 2. Have a plan for consistent testing

-Add a recurring note in your calendar or project management app to revisit your paid social metrics and see where you can make tweaks or improvements.
+Add a recurring note in your calendar or project management app to revisit your social media marketing metrics and see where you can make tweaks or improvements.

-Pro tip: It can be tempting to simply eliminate a failed paid social idea.
-But before you start over from scratch, see if there’s a way to tweak the campaign or ad first, like swapping out the image or call to action (CTA).
-A small fix may be the key to turning a mediocre campaign into a successful one.
+Pro tip: It can be tempting to eliminate a failed paid social idea without much thought.
+But before you start over, see if there’s a way to tweak the campaign or ad, like swapping out the image or call to action (CTA).
+A small fix may be key to turning a mediocre campaign into a successful one.

 3. Don’t let personal bias get in your way